syedateebulislam/Transaction_API/README.md

 # Sample REST API with Spring Boot, Hibernate and MySql

-Transaction_API is a SpringBoot REST-API, implemented using Hibernate and MySql Database.
+Transaction_API is a SpringBoot REST-API, implemented using Hibernate and MySql Database & integrated with Swagger-UI.
 This API can be consumed in any Payment app for POC and product flow tests.